 I've lived in New York, Texas, Nevada, Idaho, Wyoming and Utah.
 I've traveled to four continents, shopped in Fez, parasailed in Tunisia, eaten caviar in Moscow and would love to visit my namesake and great-grandfather's stomping grounds in Italy.
 I was married in the Salt Lake LDS Temple four years after graduating from BYU, so you could argue at one point I was a ‘menace to the community.’
 I'm a former singing gondolier at The Venetian in Las Vegas and BYU Young Ambassador.
 I work in digital public relations and travel to consult and speak about corporate communications and social media.
-In May 2013 I graduate from the University of Utah's Executive MBA program, which culminates with a two-week trip to Berlin and Istanbul.
-Can't wait for the trip and to get my life back.
-My awesome wife and I have two great kids, currently eleven and seven, and full of life.
+I graduated in 2013 from the University of Utah's Executive MBA program.
+My awesome wife and I have two great kids, currently twelve and eight and full of life.